How Much Does It Cost to Add a 12x12 Room to a House?

 - Kitchen expansion (appliances, plumbing, countertops): $40,000 - $75,000

-A general rule of thumb is that the more complex the project, the higher the cost.
+A general rule of thumb is that the more complex a project is, the higher its cost.
 Kitchens and bathrooms tend to be the most expensive due to plumbing, ventilation, and high-end finishes, while simple bedroom additions cost less.

 The intended use of the room significantly impacts the final cost.
-For example, a 12x12 bedroom or home office typically costs less than a bathroom or kitchen addition of equal size, which requires plumbing, specialized electrical work, and costly fixtures.
+For example, a 12x12 bedroom or home office is typically half the cost of a bathroom or kitchen addition of equal size because you do not have to worry about adding extra plumbing, specialized electrical work, and costly fixtures or appliances.

 - Bathroom: Requires additional plumbing and waterproofing, increasing costs.